-5 hidden financial mistakes you don’t know you’re making
+5 hidden financial mistakes you may be making

 True financial literacy doesn’t just come from budgeting and paying off your credit card on time.
 It also comes from knowing the hidden traps that have the potential to derail your carefully laid financial plans.
 Here we bring them to light.